renaissancedog/cc/README.md

-# cc
+#Cookie Clicker
-Hi.
-This is cookie clicker simplified.
+Click the cookie